 The budget document presents information by fund and function.
 The legal level of budgetary control adopted by the governing body is the function level.
 State law requires the Academy to have its budget in place by July 1.
 Expenditures in excess of amounts budgeted is a violation of Michigan Law.
 The Academy is required by law to adopt general and special revenue fund budgets.
-During the year ended June 30, 2014 the budget was amended in a legally permissible manner.
-The Academy had expenditures in certain budgetary functions that were insignificantly in excess of the amounts appropriated for the year ended June 30, 2014 as detailed on page 17 of these financial statements.
+During the year ended June 30, 2016 the budget was amended in a legally permissible manner.